bit-docs/bit-docs/README.md

 ./your-project/node_modules/bit-docs/lib/configure/node_modules
 ```

-Maintaining this nested `node_modules` directory gives `bit-docs` complete control over this subset of plugin packages, enabling you to do things like use the `-f` flag to completely delete and reinstall the plugin packages.
-The force flag is particularly useful after updating the dependency list to remove a plugin package (it must be removed from `node_modules` to not be included).
+Maintaining this nested `node_modules` directory gives `bit-docs` complete control over this subset of plugin packages, enabling things like the `-f` "force" flag to completely delete and reinstall the plugin packages.
+The force flag is particularly useful after updating the dependency list to remove a plugin package that has previously been installed (otherwise, that old dependency won't be removed from the nested `node_modules` and will still be included by bit-docs).

 Look at the `.gitignore` of this repo; you'll notice an entry for `lib/configure/node_modules/`, and entries for many other files that will be generated on the fly when `bit-docs` is run.

-Using npm under the hood means things like the `file://` syntax in the `bit-docs` configuration for `dependencies` is fair game, which can be useful for local debugging of bit-docs plugins.
+Using npm under the hood means things like the `file://` syntax for `dependencies` in the `bit-docs` configuration is fair game, which can be useful for local debugging of bit-docs plugins.

 ### Plugins

-There are four handlers that any given bit-docs plugin can hook into, and a plugin could hook into all of these actions at once, but following the unix philosophy, bit-docs plugins should strive to do one thing only, and do it well.
-Therefore, most plugins will only hook into one or two of these handlers to accomplish their intended task.
+There are four handlers that any given bit-docs plugin can hook into using a standardized `bit-docs.js` file in the root of the plugin's directory.
+A plugin could hook into all four of these actions at once but, following the unix philosophy, bit-docs plugins should strive to do one thing only, and do it well.
+Therefore, most plugins will only hook into one (or two) of these handlers to accomplish their intended task, but probably never all four.

 #### Finder